Materials-Consortia/OPTIMADE/optimade.md

 use of the `response_format` URL query parameter (see below), the default response format is [JSON API v1.0](http://jsonapi.org/format/1.0) specification.
 All endpoints MUST support at least the JSON API format.
-Each endpoint MAY OPTIONALLY support multiple formats, and declare these formats in their `info` endpoints (see section [4.3.2.
+Each endpoint MAY support multiple formats, and declare these formats in their `info` endpoints (see section [4.3.2.
 Entry Listing Info Endpoints](#h.4.3.2)).